nilesr/HokieTickets/README.md

 3. Updating the `active` permission on the account to require either the private key generated in step 1, or the `eosio.code` permission of `hokipoki`, to allow the `hokipoki` smart contract to execute inline actions on the user's behalf.
 4. Running the `adduser` action on `hokipoki`, ensuring that the new user is added to the table of all users
 5. Returning the public and private keypair that was generated to the administrator, so they can be delivered to the user.

+## `goblin_auth` responsibilities

+`goblin_auth` is in charge of logging users in, and keeping them logged in.
+It does this by managing a local database of session cookies - generating, returning and storing a session cookie on a successful login, and validating passed session cookies to see if a user is logged in on a page load.

+`goblin_auth` contains the following functions:

+- `try_login` - Given a username and password, checks if they are valid.
+If so, creates a session cookie which is stored in the session database along with the username (overwriting any previous entries), and sends a `Set-Cookie` header back to the client with the session cookie.
+- `get_user` - Given a session cookie, ensures that it is valid, and if so, returns the username associated with that session from the session database
+- `destroy_session` - Given a session cookie, deletes it from the session database - essentially logging the user out.

+The session cookie is always called `auth`.
+More detailed comments on how these functions work are in the code.